 In chronic exertional compartment syndrome, however, the pressure between successive contractions remains high and impedes blood flow.
 As the pressure rises, arterial flow during muscle relaxation decreases, and the patient gets muscle cramping.

-In a normal person, raised compartmental pressures normalize within 5 minutes after cessation of exercise but in patients with syndrome, the pressures may remain elevated for 30 minutes or longer.
+In a normal person, raised compartmental pressures to normalize within 5 minutes after cessation of exercise but in patients with the syndrome, the pressures may remain elevated for 30 minutes or longer.

 When tissue blood flow is diminished further, muscle ischemia and subsequent cell edema worsen.
 This vicious cycle of worsening tissue perfusion continues to propagate.

 With further destruction, myoglobin is released into the circulation which may result in renal injury.

 Various mechanisms have been suggested as to the cause of this tissue ischemia